-Online sewing classes are a great place to start.
+If you are just getting going, online sewing classes are a great option.
+It gives you a chance to watch, pause as needed and replay.
 My mom has been part of a quilting guild for years and loves to take in-person classes.
 When quarantine orders started, she had to resort to online classes.
 To her surprise, the classes were fantastic.
 All of a sudden her favorite sewing shops were offering classes online, which made it possible (and super easy) to take classes with her favorite “sewlebrity” teachers that are located clear across the country.
 If you can’t travel and get to your class, get your class to you!
 Unexpected silver lining of the lockdown.
-Hey, we’ll take it!
+More details about that below.

-Here is our curated list of sewing classes to get you started or take your skills to the next level.
-Each sewing class listed here is available online.
+Here is our curated list of sewing classes including beginner and advanced options.
+Most of these sewing classes listed here are available online in some way.
+Even the local community classes are offering a hybrid option to minimize Covid risk.
 You can get started asap, progress at your own pace and you don’t even have to leave the house.
-We start with broader educational websites that offer specialized sewing classes and work our way down to the more niche resources.
+We start with broader educational websites that offer specialized sewing classes and work our way down to the more niche and local resources.
 Whatever you prefer, you’ll find something to inspire you and take you further on your sewing journey.

 Udemy is a database of classes across many categories.
 You can find virtually anything you are looking for on this site.
 They offer sewing classes for beginners to help you get to know your machine and learn the basics.
 Tons of “how to” classes – tote bags, cushions, how to work with patterns, how to use a serger, how to work with difficult fabrics and more.
 They go deeper into different categories too like fashion design, embroidery, pattern design and how to build a sewing business.
 If you are already familiar with Udemy, definitely check out their catalogue of sewing classes.